muchimi/JoystickGremlinEx/README.md

 This custom version adds to release 13.3 of Gremlin:

-- Upgrade x64 Python 10 (I will consider Python 11 later)
+- Upgrade x64 Python 11 (improved execution speed over Python 10)
 - Improved stability when loading a plugin that has an error on load